fdeblasio/pokeemerald-expansion/README.md

 - HMs can now be forgotten
     - Fly can now be used from the Start Menu after getting Mauville's badge
     - Cut and Strength no longer need a badge to be used
         - Cut trees and Strength boulders have been removed from everywhere but the Trick House
-    - Rock Smash rocks have been removed from everywhere but Rusturf Tunnel.
-Brick Break can now also break them
+    - Rock Smash rocks have been removed from everywhere but Rusturf Tunnel
     - The Escape Rope can by used in the Trick Room puzzles that involve Cut/Strength
     - Flash is no longer needed anywhere
     - Surf, Dive and Waterfall have been replaced by a key item